-- 4. Within 30 working days of receipt of the application, ESMA shall assess whether the application is complete.
-If the application is not complete, ESMA shall set a deadline by which the applicant trade repository has to provide additional information. - 5.
-Within 180 working days of the submission of a complete application, ESMA shall inform the applicant trade repository in writing with a fully reasoned explanation whether the recognition has been granted or refused. - 6.
+- 6. Within 30 working days of receipt of the application, ESMA shall assess whether the application is complete.
+If ESMA determines that the application is not complete, it shall set a deadline by which the applicant trade repository is to provide additional information. - 7.
+Within 180 working days of the submission of a complete application, ESMA shall inform the applicant trade repository in writing with a fully reasoned explanation whether the recognition has been granted or refused. - 8.
 ESMA shall publish on its website a list of the trade repositories recognised in accordance with this Article.